 _____________________________________________________________

-Allen Boxer starts the 23-24' season with a debut appearance with Ireland's Wexford Festival as John Buckley in Tutino's Two Women.
-He then makes his debut with Opéra de Lyon as Sonora in La fanciulla del West.
-He then returns to Montpellier to perform in the daunting Carmina Burana for the first time.
+2023-2024 saw a debut appearance with Ireland's Wexford Festival as John Buckley in Tutino's Two Women.
+He then makes his debut with Opéra de Lyon as Sonora in La fanciulla del West., before returning to Montpellier to tackle the daunting Carmina Burana for the first time.

-The season before last, Allen made his debut with the Teatro dell’Opera di Roma, playing three different roles in the world premiere of Giorgio Battistelli’s Julius Caesar, directed by Robert Carsen.
+Previous seasons saw Allen make his debut with the Teatro dell’Opera di Roma, playing three different roles in the world premiere of Giorgio Battistelli’s Julius Caesar, directed by Robert Carsen.
 He made his house debut in Montpellier as Golaud in Pelléas et Mélisande, and then he traveled to Metz to perform a set of Schubert lieder with the composer/pianist Brice Pauset.
 His summer was spent singing the Erster Soldat in Salome—directed by Andrea Breth—and covering Virgilio in the world premiere of Dusapin’s Il viaggio, Dante with the Festival d’Aix-en-Provence.

 As a member of Semperoper Dresden’s Junges Ensemble from 2011-2013, Allen sang numerous roles, including Dandini (La cenerentola), Masetto (Don Giovanni), Angelotti (Tosca) and Baron Douphol.
 He continues to make regular appearances with the Semperoper Dresden, where in the last several seasons he has joined the casts of Die Zauberflöte, La forza del destino, Giulio Cesare in Egitto, Pelléas et Mélisande and Die Lustige Witwe.
 In prior seasons, Allen covered the lead role in Le pavillon d’Or in Strasbourg, appeared in Dresden as the 3.
 Student von Krakow (Doktor Faust) and debuted Stephen Crowe’s world premiere techno-opera Pterodactyls of Ptexas in Berlin.
 Other roles include Schaunard (La Bohème), Spencer Coyle (Owen Wingrave), Frank (Die Tote Stadt), Figaro (Le nozze di Figaro – in Italian and German), Dr. Grenvil (La traviata) and Collatinus (The Rape of Lucretia)—with both Lorin Maazel’s Castleton Festival and Aldeburgh’s Britten-Pears Programme.